cleanmountain/medianajones/README.md

     2. consider whether you want to include "not in common" details or not (can be handy for context; can be annoying if you don't care)
     3. run it damn it

-If they're green, they're in common for all the videos.
-If they're red, they're not.
+If it's green, the value is in common for all the videos.
+If it's red, there are differing values (thus not in common), and they will be listed.

 ### Example output
 ![image](https://user-images.githubusercontent.com/120788835/215189129-83e4b95c-212c-4b9f-a181-20b2899b8aff.png)